Morality and religion: Religion and social dimensions

 The study of religion and morality is contentious due to conceptual differences.
 The ethnocentric views on morality, failure to distinguish between in group and out group altruism, and inconsistent definition of religiosity all contribute to conflicting findings.
 Membership of a religious group can accentuate biases in behavior toward in group versus out group members, which may explain the lower number of interracial friends and greater approval of torture among church members.
 Furthermore, some studies have shown that religious prosociality is primarily motivated by wanting to appear prosocial, which may be related to the desire to further ones religious group.
 The egoistically motivated prosociality may also affect self-reports, resulting in biased results.
-Peer ratings can be biased by stereotypes, and indications of a persons group affiliation are sufficient to bias reporting.
+Peer ratings can be biased by stereotypes, and indications of a person's group affiliation are sufficient to bias reporting.

 In line with other findings suggesting that religious humanitarianism is largely directed at in-group members, greater religious identification, greater extrinsic religiosity and greater religious fundamentalism were associated with racial prejudice.
 This is congruent with the fact that 50% of religious congregations in the US are racially segregated, and only 12% have a degree of diversity.

 According to global research done by Gallup on people from 145 countries, adherents of all the major world religions who attended religious services in the past week reported higher rates of generosity such as donating money, volunteering, and helping a stranger than do their coreligionists who did not attend services (non-attenders).
 Even for people who were nonreligious, those who said they attended religious services in the past week exhibited more generous behaviors.
 Another global study by Gallup on people from 140 countries showed that highly religious people are more likely to help others in terms of donating money, volunteering, and helping strangers despite them having, on average, lower incomes than those who are less religious or nonreligious.

 One study on pro-social sentiments showed that non-religious people were more inclined to show generosity in random acts of kindness, such as lending their possessions and offering a seat on a crowded bus or train.
 Religious people were less inclined when it came to seeing how much compassion motivated participants to be charitable in other ways, such as in giving money or food to a homeless person and to non-believers.

 A study found that religious people were more charitable than their irreligious counterparts.
 The study revealed that forty percent of worship service attending Americans volunteered regularly to help the poor and elderly as opposed to 15% of Americans who never attend services.
 Moreover, religious individuals were more likely than non-religious individuals to volunteer for school and youth programs (36% vs. 15%), a neighborhood or civic group (26% vs. 13%), and for health care (21% vs. 13%).
 Other research has shown similar correlations between religiosity and giving.